talisk/iPhoneXAdaptationTips/README.md

 Solution:

-You should add a LaunchImage in the Images.xcassets for iPhone X. The new LaunchImage's size is 1125px * 2436px.
+You should add a LaunchImage in the Images.xcassets for iPhone X. The new LaunchImage's size is 1125px * 2436px, and pel density is 458ppi.

 The Images.xcassets created by old version Xcode doesn't include the iPhone X version Image Set, you should create a new Image Set to replace the old one.